vooze/arc-black-ubuntu/README.md

 ## How to update theme.

-Since I quite frequenly (at least for now) is fixing some small bugs and added more tweaks, you should probably check for updates, once in a while.
+Since I quite frequenly (at least for now) is fixing some small bugs and adding more tweaks, you should probably check for updates, once in a while.
 ```
-cd arc-darker-ubuntu
+cd arc-black-ubuntu
 git pull
+## If there is no changes, there is no need paste/write the last 2 lines.
 sudo rm -rf /usr/share/themes/arc-black-ubuntu*
 sudo cp -R arc-black-ubuntu* /usr/share/themes
 ```